 Brian is the Immediate Past President of the University of Florida's national alumni association.
 He also serves on the UF College of Law’s Board of Trustees and its Executive Committee, and is past President of the UF College of Law Alumni Council.
 Additionally, Brian is an inaugural member of the Leadership Council for UF’s Machen Florida Opportunity Scholars Program which provides full need-based financial assistance to first generation college students.
 He previously served on the UF Foundation National Board of Directors, and in 2019, he served on the Search Committee for the hiring of UF's Vice President for Student Affairs.

 Brian’s work has earned him several prestigious awards and honors.
-In 2014, Brian received The Florida Bar's Tony Boggs Excellence in Discipline Award in recognition of his efforts on behalf of the lawyer discipline system.
-In addition, he is a past recipient of the Outstanding Young Alumnus Award from the University of Florida, a recognition of UF alumni under age 40 who have distinguished themselves in business, community and public service, and he received the Florida Blue Key Myra Morgan Outstanding Mentorship Award in 2019.
+He received the Outstanding Young Alumnus Award from the University of Florida, a recognition of UF alumni under age 40 who have distinguished themselves in business, community and public service.
+Additionally, in 2014, Brian received The Florida Bar's Tony Boggs Excellence in Discipline Award in recognition of his efforts on behalf of the lawyer discipline system.
+He recently was honored with the Myra Morgan Outstanding Mentorship Award from Florida Blue Key.
 Brian is AV-Preeminent® rated by Martindale-Hubbell, the peer review rating for the highest level of professional excellence.
-He has been named to the “Top 100” Georgia Super Lawyers list every year since 2015, and he was selected by his peers for inclusion in The Best Lawyers in America.
+He has been named to the “Top 100” Georgia Super Lawyers list every year since 2015, and he was selected by his peers for inclusion in the 2020 edition of The Best Lawyers in America.
 In addition, Brian has been recognized as one of the “Legal Elite” by Georgia Trend magazine in both Business Law and Trial every year since 2010, and in 2015, was profiled by Georgia Trend as a "Legal Elite" top vote receiver in Business Law.
 Brian also was named a Georgia Litigation Star in Euromoney’s Benchmark Plaintiffs.

 Brian earned his law degree, with high honors, and his bachelor’s degree, with honors, from the University of Florida, where he distinguished himself as a student leader.
 He was elected University of Florida’s Student Body President in 1996, and was named Chair of the State Council of Student Body Presidents by his counterparts at Florida’s public universities.
 In recognition of his efforts on behalf of the university, Brian was named UF’s Outstanding Male Leader for his graduating class, the university’s most prestigious leadership award, and he was inducted into the University of Florida Hall of Fame, Phi Beta Kappa, Order of the Coif, and Florida Blue Key.